- breast cancer

-Dyads will complete three web-based sessions, with two weeks between each session.
+Dyads complete three web-based sessions, with two weeks between each session.
 A three-session intervention was selected to enable patients and caregivers to learn information in a sequential manner and to have practice time between each session.
-Participants will individually answer the baseline (Time 1) and follow-up (Time 2) assessments.
-Dyads will complete the three web-based sessions together (i.e., side-by-side at a computer), as instructed during enrollment.
+Participants individually answer the baseline (Time 1) and follow-up (Time 2) assessments.
+Dyads complete the three web-based sessions together (i.e., side-by-side at a computer), as instructed during enrollment.

-The sessions will include individual- and dyad-based tailored feedback generated from their responses to questions in the baseline questionnaire and the web-based sessions.
-From this feedback, patients and caregivers will learn about each other's responses, receive tailored advice about improvements they can make as individuals or as a dyad, and get prompts for activities to practice between sessions.
+The sessions include individual- and dyad-based tailored feedback generated from their responses to questions in the baseline questionnaire and the web-based sessions.
+From this feedback, patients and caregivers learn about each other's responses, receive tailored advice about improvements they can make as individuals or as a dyad, and get prompts for activities to practice between sessions.